OriginProtocol/bigquery-etl/README.md

     FLASK_APP=main flask db upgrade

 Start the app.
 At startup it will create the database schema if it wasn't already populated.
-It will expose a local server at http://127.0.0.1:8080 and will start a background thread that continuously poll sfor new blocks, extract data and publish it to BigQuery.
+It will expose a local server at http://127.0.0.1:8000 and will start a background thread that continuously polls for new blocks, extract data and publish the data to BigQuery.

     python main.py

+App Engine in prod uses gunicorn to start the app.
+You can test that by running:

+    gunicorn main:app

 ## Deploy to GCP App Engine
 Decrypt the secrets to populate the .env file: